avsaiprasad/Dating-Application-Database/README.md

+# dating-app-database
-The Script is to be run in SYSADMIN to create the Users and grant them requisite access.
+The Script is to be run in USER - USER_DATING_APP to load sample data into DDL Objects.

+Username - USER_DATING_APP ,
+Password - UserPassword123